andycranston/monopng/README.md

 There is a helper function (I think that is the correct name) called `dword` for turning an integer into a series of 4 bytes.
 It works but I am not sure if I have coded it in the most elegant or Pythonic way.

+# Limitations

+It is not fast by comparison to other libraries.

+For large images it uses large amounts of memory.

 --------------------------------